What Is the Cost to Sell a House in Chicago?

 Richard Haddad is the executive editor of HomeLight.com.
 He works with an experienced content team that oversees the company’s blog featuring in-depth articles about the home buying and selling process, homeownership news, home care and design tips, and related real estate trends.
 Previously, he served as an editor and content producer for World Company, Gannett, and Western News & Info, where he also served as news director and director of internet operations.

-You’re ready to sell your Chicago home.
-That part’s decided; now it’s time for you to determine the cost to sell a house in Chicago.
+The decision is final: you’re ready to sell your Chicago home.
+Now, it’s time for the more challenging part, determining the cost to sell a house in Chicago.

 Your home is likely the single biggest asset you own.
-For instance, the median home sold price in Chicago is $365,000.
-Embarking on a sales transaction of that size calls for some planning, including understanding the costs, potential proceeds, and how long your home might be on the market so you can anticipate your next move.
+The median sold home price in Chicago is $355,000.
+Selling a home of that value requires careful planning, including understanding the associated costs, potential proceeds, and the duration your home might stay on the market, so you can make informed decisions about your next steps.

-In this post, we’ve researched the expenses you can expect and gathered expert insights to help you get a better idea of the cost to sell a house in Chicago.
+In this post, we researched the expenses you can expect and gathered expert insights to help you get a better idea of the cost to sell a house in Chicago.

 Chicago didn’t have the huge spike in pricing that some of the markets throughout the states [had].
 The majority of the market has been fairly stable.
 There’s a lot of demand still because people find a lot of value in our market.